ArthurClemens/mithril-infinite/packages/mithril-infinite/README.md

   });
 ~~~

-In example "Grid" we use `jsonplaceholder.typicode.com` to fetch our images:
+Demo tip: in the example "Grid" we use `jsonplaceholder.typicode.com` to fetch our images:

 ~~~javascript
 const dataUrl = pageNum =>